Lifestyle Modifications for Obesity

 In addition to exercise, there are many other ways to incorporate more physical activity into your daily routine, such as running errands on foot instead of driving your car; taking the stairs instead of using the elevator; and taking breaks to walk or stretch throughout your day.

-Physical therapists at NYU Langone’s Rusk Rehabilitation and the Center for Musculoskeletal Care can help you address or work around any physical limitations or health concerns that make it difficult for you to exercise with ease.
+Physical therapists at NYU Langone’s Rusk Rehabilitation and NYU Langone Orthopedic Center can help you address or work around any physical limitations or health concerns that make it difficult for you to exercise with ease.